 ·Be understanding of delays that may occur due to necessary precautions

-·Do not come to work if you have any symptoms of COVID-19, have been caring for or in contact with someone with COVID symptoms, or have any reason to believe you may have been exposed to the virus
+·Staff will not come to work if they have any symptoms of COVID-19, have been caring for or in contact with someone with COVID symptoms, or have any reason to believe they have been exposed to the virus

 ·Wear gloves whenever handling dining utensils such as silverware, napkins, plates, or glassware

 ·Wash hands thoroughly (30 seconds) as often as possible.

 ·Maintain effective communication to ensure high-traffic areas are being sanitized regularly

 ·Wash hands and change gloves between different tasks (sanitizing, handling food, taking payment, etc.)

 ·Posted signage with information regarding social distancing